-Mack was reassigned to the Army Air Corps bombing range near Tonopah, Nevada where he set up both day and night targets for the B-52 bombing practice.
+Mack was reassigned to the Army Air Corps bombing range near Tonopah, Nevada where he set up both day and night targets for B-25 bombing practice.

-Mack did very well in Tonopah and soon made the rank of Sargent.
-He and Jean purchased a building on main street and opened The Quick Way Photo portrait studio where he took and sold portrait photos to soldiers.
-This was wide open Nevada in the 1940's and it suited Mack just fine.
-They installed Slot Machines in the studio.
-He bought and sold motorcycles, cars, and items that were in short supply during war time, gasoline, nylons and other things.
+Mack did very well in Tonopah and soon made the rank of sergeant.
+He and Jean purchased a building on the main street and opened The Quick Way Photo portrait studio where he took and sold portrait photos to soldiers.
+This was wide open Nevada in the 1940s and it suited Mack just fine.
+They installed slot machines in the studio.
+He bought and sold motorcycles, cars and items that were in short supply during war time-gasoline, nylons and other things.
 Mack also loaned money and operated an informal pawn service.
-He became very good poker player, a passion that lasted throughout the rest of his life.
+He became a very good poker player, a passion that lasted throughout the rest of his life.
 Things in Tonopah were good for Mack.
+He even built a small house using mostly scrap materials from the bombing range.
+In the war years soldiers inspected and rode on the hoods of people's cars as they drove across Hoover Dam.
+Mack smuggled untaxed whiskey across the dam by hiding it under the baby crib of his new born son, Dusty.